-where $\mu_{i}$ is the chemical potential of the $i^{th}$ particle ($i=u,d,s,e^{-}$).
-Since the chemical potentials given in Eqs.~(\ref{11})-(\ref{13}) are much greater than the temperature of the star, we can approximate temperature of the star to approach zero ($T\rightarrow 0$).
-Additionally, in this paper we consider that the $u$ and $d$ quarks are massless and the strange quarks have a non-zero mass ($m_s$).
+where $\mu_{j}$ represents chemical potential of $j^{th}$ particle ($j=u,d,s,e^{-}$).
+Since the temperature of the star is much lower than the chemical potentials of quarks given in Eqs.~(\ref{11})-(\ref{13}), we can consider approximately that the temperature of the star to be close to zero ($T\rightarrow 0$).
+Additionally, in this paper, we consider that the $u$ and $d$ quarks are massless and the strange quark has a non-zero mass ($m_s$).
 Thus, following the expressions from Eqs.~(\ref{5})-(\ref{7}), we have: